d-dorazio/chip8/README.md

 To play PONG use <kbd>Q</kbd> and <kbd>1</kbd> to move the bar on the left up and down and <kbd>4</kbd> and <kbd>R</kbd> for bar on the right.

+## Notes

+The flickering is caused by how the interpreter draws sprites onto the screen.
+In particular, it performs a bitwise xor between the vram and the sprite to draw.
+This ends up in flickering when drawing a sprite over an existing sprite (`1 ^ 1 = 0`).

 ## Resources